 - Any personal property you have will be taken from you and will be stored until you are released.

 - They will allow you to use the phone to call a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you will have to change into a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people that get arrested make it through jail intake?